salmankhani-sk/library-management-system/README.md

 ### Run the Backend

-1. From the project root (`library-management-system`), with the virtual environment activated:
+1. From the project root (`library-management-system/backend`), with the virtual environment activated:

    ```bash
    uvicorn app.main:app --reload